 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

 Other versions: This Kaiser Idell 1960s work lamp exists in several varieties.
 Christian Dell designed many “Idell” lights for Kaiser Leuchten.
 The term “Idell” is a reference to the word idea and his surname, Dell.

 This work lamp is not original anymore.
 The base is handmade.
 It is a massive round piece of iron.
-Originally this lamp should be comparable to the red colored lamp from the 1935 brochure, as you can see on the left.
-Christian Dell designed lamps with a more or less comparable base for BUR – Bünte + Remmler, another German company.
+Originally this lamp should be comparable to the red coloured lamp from the 1935 brochure, as you can see on the left.
+Dell designed lamps with a more or less comparable base for BUR – Bünte + Remmler, another German company.
 It is named Raffina and is originally a lamp of the Swiss BAG Turgi company.

 Christian Dell (1893–1974) was born in Offenbach am Main, in between Frankfurt am Main and Hanau in Hesse, Germany.
 From 1907 until 1911 he completed the silver forging studies at the academy, the “Königlich Preußischen Zeichenakademie” in Hanau.